seantehds/tp/docs/DeveloperGuide.md

 #### `DuplicatedPrefixException`

-This Exception is thrown when the same `Prefix` is detected in the same command.
+This Exception is thrown when the same `Prefix` is detected more than once in the same command.

 For example, if the command `add t/task t/another task` is entered, the duplicated `t/` `Prefix` will be detected, and this Exception will be thrown.